 I find that small side projects give me the opportunity to experiment with something new or to try different ways of doing something that I would have never thought of.
-These projects also give you something interesting to talk about and give your mind different issues to solve than the ones you encounter day to day.
+These projects also give you something interesting to talk about and give your mind different issues to solve than the ones you encounter day-to-day.

 Attending User Group Meetings

 I find attending User Groups to be the best way to discover new technologies and what others are working on along with the challenges they face.
-To find a user group in your area Meetup.com is a great resource, though just Googling “User Group [insert interest here]” should also yield you good results.
+To find a user group in your area Meetup.com is a great resource, though just Googling “User Group [insert interest here]” should also yield good results.

 Here in the Boston area, the BostonPHP User Group is very active and besides offering monthly meetings on primarily the LAMP stack, they also offer a wealth of other alternatives for learning through Virtual Self Study groups.
-The idea behind the Virtual Self Study Groups is to work independently though a book, posting your progress, questions and helping others work through it.
-BostonPHP offers several of these virtual Self Study groups throughout the year and cover several Web Technologies including jQuery, HTML5 and PHP based Content Management Systems (CMS) to name a few.
+The idea behind the Virtual Self Study Groups is to work independently through a book, posting your progress, questions, and helping others work through it.
+BostonPHP offers several of these virtual Self Study groups throughout the year and covers several Web Technologies including jQuery, HTML5 and PHP based Content Management Systems (CMS) to name a few.
 User Groups are also a great way to network and meet other like-minded people in a relaxed yet professional setting, and there always seems to be plenty of free pizza!

-One thing that all technology User Groups seem to have in common are professional presentations on current technology with some Q&A time.
+One thing that all technology User Groups seem to have in common is professional presentations on current technology with some Q&A time.
 In an effort to share our knowledge with developers in the surrounding area, Wakefly wanted to try something different.
-On Tuesday October 6th we will be hosting the first Central MA Web Discussion and game night!
-We will be combining Tech talks with board games to give attendees plenty of time to discuss, ask questions and network all while having fun playing board games at our office in Westborough MA at 6pm; please check out our Meetup page, join our group and if you are in the area attend if you can, and yes, there will be plenty of free pizza!
+On Tuesday, October 6th we will be hosting the first Central MA Web Discussion and game night!
+We will be combining Tech talks with board games to give attendees plenty of time to discuss, ask questions and network all while having fun playing board games at our office in Westborough MA at 6 pm; please check out our Meetup page, join our group and if you are in the area attend if you can, and yes, there will be plenty of free pizza!